Lost Horizon (video game)

-Lost Horizon is a graphic adventure video game developed by Animation Arts and published by Deep Silver for Microsoft Windows, iOS, Android and Nintendo Switch.
+Lost Horizon is a graphic adventure video game developed by Animation Arts and published by Deep Silver for Windows, iOS, Android and Nintendo Switch.

 Reception

 The PC and iOS versions received "favourable" reviews according to the review aggregation website Metacritic.

 Sequel

 A sequel titled Lost Horizon 2 was released on 1 October 2015 and it takes place 20 years after the events of the first game.